The Garden Grazer

 Creamy vegan pasta with mushrooms and sun-dried tomatoes on a plate

-For more inspiration, also browse all pasta + noodle recipes.
+For more inspiration, also browse all vegan pasta & noodle recipes.

 Creamy sun-dried tomato mushroom pasta in a bowl with fork